changepointGA: An R package for Fast Changepoint Detection via Genetic Algorithm: Simulation Studies

 Five scenarios were considered, differing by package, population size, and stopping criterion, as summarized in Table \ref{tab:ScenarioTable}.
 Each scenario is labeled in the format Package--Population size--Stopping criteria, where ``GA'' denotes the \CRANpkg{GA} package and ``CG'' denotes the \CRANpkg{changepointGA} package.
 Population sizes are categorized as ``S'' (small, 100 individuals), ``M'' (medium, 400 individuals), and ``L'' (large, 800 individuals), while stopping criteria are indicated as ``1K'' (1000) or ``5K'' (5000), representing the maximum number of consecutive generations or migrations without fitness improvement before termination.
 For example, CG-S-1K corresponds to \CRANpkg{changepointGA} with a small population of 100 and a stopping criterion of 1000.

-To ensure comparability, key hyperparameters were aligned across the basic and island-model GA runs in both packages.
-In the island model GA, populations were evenly distributed across islands: 100 individuals across five islands, 400 across 20 islands, and 800 across 40 islands, maintaining a fixed island size of 20.
+To ensure comparability, key hyperparameters were aligned across the basic and island model genetic algorithm runs in both packages.
+In the island model genetic algorithm, populations were evenly distributed across islands: 100 individuals across five islands, 400 across 20 islands, and 800 across 40 islands, maintaining a fixed island size of 20.
 Migration occurred every 50 generations.
 For scenarios with a 1K stopping criterion, convergence was assessed after 20 consecutive migrations without fitness improvement; for 5K, the maximum number of consecutive migrations was increased to 100.
 As the scenario progressed from CG-S-1K to CG-L-5K, both population size and the stopping criterion increased.
 These more intensive settings were expected to yield solutions closer to the global optimum by providing a larger search budget and improved convergence behavior.

-The fitness function \texttt{ARIMA\_BIC\_GA}, provided in the supplement materials, closely mirrors \texttt{ARIMA.BIC} from \CRANpkg{changepointGA}, with the primary distinction being the initial chromosome structure, which was adapted to match the input format required by \CRANpkg{GA}.
+The fitness function \texttt{ARIMA\_BIC\_GA}, provided in the supplement materials, closely mirrors \texttt{arima\_bic} from \CRANpkg{changepointGA}, with the primary distinction being the initial chromosome structure, which was adapted to match the input format required by \CRANpkg{GA}.
 In addition, three values of the minimum changepoint spacing parameter were examined, with \texttt{minDist}=1 used as the default in both packages.
-Since our \CRANpkg{changepointGA} package allows variation in minimum segment length -- the unique features of \CRANpkg{changepointGA} -- larger values (\texttt{minDist} = 3, 5) were also tested to investigate the impact of imposing a minimum segment length on changepoint detection.
+Since our \CRANpkg{changepointGA} package allows variation in minimum segment length -- a unique feature of \CRANpkg{changepointGA} -- larger values (\texttt{minDist} = 3, 5) were also tested to investigate the impact of imposing a minimum segment length on changepoint detection.